APSL/django-yubin/docs/queue.rst

 Usage
 =====

-django-mailer-2 is asynchronous so in addition to putting mail on the queue you need to periodically tell it to clear the queue and actually send the mail.
+django-yubin is asynchronous so in addition to putting mail on the queue you need to periodically tell it to clear the queue and actually send the mail.

 The latter is done via a command extension.